These authentic Swedish desserts are decadent, comforting, and easy to make!

-These cakes may be small, but they’re loaded with maximum flavor.
+These cakes may be small, but they’re loaded with flavor.

-The combination of almonds and cardamom makes these cakes so drool-worthy.
+The combination of almonds and cardamom makes these cakes extra drool-worthy.
 They’re so good, you won’t be able to stop at one!

 Ostkaka, or Swedish cheesecake, is insanely rich, creamy, and mind-blowingly delicious.